aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/calculate-formulas/calculation-of-array-formula-of-data-tables/_index.md

 {{% alert color="primary" %}}

-You can create Data Table in Microsoft Excel using Data > What-If Analysis > Data Table....
+You can create a data table in Microsoft Excel using **Data > What‑If Analysis > Data Table**.
 Aspose.Cells now allows you to calculate the array formula of a data table.
-Please use [**Workbook.CalculateFormula()**](https://reference.aspose.com/cells/go-cpp/workbook/calculateformula/) as normal for calculating any type of formulas.
+Please use [**Workbook.CalculateFormula()**](https://reference.aspose.com/cells/go-cpp/workbook/calculateformula/) as usual for calculating any type of formulas.

 {{% /alert %}}

-In the following sample code, we used the [source excel file](5115535.xlsx).
-If you change the value of cell B1 to 100, the values of the Data Table which are filled with Yellow color will become 120 as shown in the following images.
+In the following sample code, we used the [source Excel file](5115535.xlsx).
+If you change the value of cell **B1** to **100**, the values of the data table that are filled with yellow color will become **120**, as shown in the following images.
 The sample code generates the [output PDF](5115538.pdf).

 ![todo:image_alt_text](calculation-of-array-formula-of-data-tables_1.png)

 ![todo:image_alt_text](calculation-of-array-formula-of-data-tables_2.png)

-Here is the sample code used to generate the [output PDF](5115538.pdf) from the [source excel file](5115535.xlsx).
+Here is the sample code used to generate the [output PDF](5115538.pdf) from the [source Excel file](5115535.xlsx).
 Please read the comments for more information.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-CalculationOfArrayFormulaOfDataTables.go" >}}